Solanum: Phylogeny

 The following phylogeny of Solanaceae is from Zhang et al. (2025) figure 1B.
 It is based on a consensus of 500 trees randomly sampled from 1-Mb genomic windows with 200-kb step size.

 The non-italicized names inside of Solanum refer to the major clade names within Solanum.
 These names usually include the similarly-named section but do not have taxonomic standing.

 Ecology

-Solanum species are used as food plants by the larvae of some Lepidoptera species (butterflies and moths).
+Some Solanum species are used as food plants by the larvae of some Lepidoptera species (butterflies and moths).

 Toxicity

 Most parts of the plants, especially the green parts and unripe fruit, are poisonous to humans (although not necessarily to other animals), with some species even being deadly.

+This toxicity is due to glycoalkaloids, such as α-solanine and α-chaconine, which act as a natural defense mechanism for the plant against pests and pathogens.

 Uses

 Many species in the genus bear some edible parts, such as fruits, leaves, or tubers.
 Three crops in particular have been bred and harvested for consumption by humans for centuries, and are now cultivated on a global scale: